top of page

 This is it, I thought.
 This is the way I’m going to die.
 At least it will be over quickly.
 No chance of dying by degrees here – one quick non-stop flight and a thud.

 But I took a step of faith and pushed off, trusting the rope would hold, and in a few seconds I realized the risk was worth it.
 I was dangling there with the valley floor 1,500 feet below to my left.
 As the rope slowly went through my hands I glided safely for about 30 seconds to the ledge below, where I was glad to return to flat terra firma!
-I felt like kissing the ground, but real men don’t do that either.
-Unhooking my ropes I looked up at the mountain and thought: I can’t believe I did that!
+I felt like kissing the ground.
+Unhooking my ropes, I looked up at the mountain and thought: I can’t believe I did that!

 Looking back, those moments and others in life were a real tussle between faith and fear.
 But faith won out because God was “holding my rope.”